 One thing quintessentially Australian is the Annual Show, the most famous of which of course, is the Royal Sydney Easter Show.
-But following close on the heels of Sydney is the ‘Brisbane Ekka’ (formally known as the Royal Brisbane Show) being held at the Exhibition Showgrounds this year from Friday 7 to Sunday 16 August 2015.
+But following close on the heels of Sydney is the ‘Brisbane Ekka’ (formally known as the Royal Brisbane Show) being held at the Exhibition Showgrounds this year from Friday, August 7 to Sunday 16 August 2015.
 This will be the 138th year and if you want to enjoy something uniquely Australian (and even more uniquely – Queenslander), why not spend a day at the EKKA this year?
+Don’t book expensive accommodation in serviced apartments in Brisbane, when you can make a day trip of it from the Gold Coast.

 The EKKA is an opportunity for country folk and city folk to get together and know each other more.
 As well as bringing the best of Queensland agriculture to the city, traditionally, it has provided an opportunity for new technologies to be showcased.